SSV-embedded/RMG-OpenVPN/README.md

 Remove the container from the server.

-      sudo docker image rm vpn-micro
+      sudo docker image rm ssv-openvpn-demo
       sudo docker image prune -f
       sudo docker volume prune -f

+## Development

-## Options for the Docker Container
+### Options for the Docker Container
-These default options can only be overwritten when the Docker container is started for the first time.
+This default option can only be overwritten when the Docker container is started for the first time.

-      VPN_KEY_COUNTRY="DE"
-      VPN_KEY_PROVINCE=""
-      VPN_KEY_CITY="Hannover"
-      VPN_KEY_ORG="SSV Software Systems GmbH"
-      VPN_KEY_EMAIL="vpn-micro📧ssv-embedded.de"
-      VPN_KEY_OU="Docker"
-      VPN_KEY_NAME="VPN-micro"
+      VPN_KEY_NAME="ssv-openvpn-demo"

 These two options can be used to create new certificates and VPN client configurations.
-Leave the `VPN_INTERNET_IP` option blank to automatically use the current public IP address of the server.
+Leave the `VPN_INTERNET_IP` option blank to automatically detect and use the current public IP address of the server.

       VPN_INTERNET_PORT="1194"
       VPN_INTERNET_IP=""

+### Build and Run the Docker Container from GitHub
+Download the container source file from Github.

+      cd $HOME
+      curl -fsSL https://github.com/SSV-embedded/ssv-openvpn-demo/archive/refs/heads/main.tar.gz > ssv-openvpn-demo-main.tgz
+      tar -xzf ssv-openvpn-demo-main.tgz
+      cd ssv-openvpn-demo-main

+Build the container image.

+      docker build -t ssv-openvpn-demo:latest .

+Run the container with defaults.

+      sudo docker run -d --rm --cap-add=NET_ADMIN \
+        -p 1194:1194 \
+        -v openvpn-etc-vol:/etc/openvpn \
+        --name=vpn-server ssv-openvpn-demo &